 A Realistic Look at Email Security

 Whether you’re sending millions of e-statements or just sending a sensitive document, not every encrypted message is the same.
 Look for an encryption platform which offers a customizable user experience for both senders and recipients.
 People do not come in a one-size-fits-all version.
+Get more delivery options.

 If your organization operates internationally, there’s a high chance that English might not be the mother tongue of some of your customers.
 Offering encrypted communications in the language of your users helps eliminate confusion and is just good customer service.
-With Echoworx OneWorld, for example, you can set language policies which can automatically be applied to encrypted communications based on sender, brand, locale or receiver attributes.
+With Echoworx, for example, you can set language policies which can automatically be applied to encrypted communications based on sender, brand, locale or receiver attributes.

-More secure ways to send emails
+More ways to deliver email

-With traditional secure message delivery, where TLS is used, if a TLS connection isn’t available or supported at the receiving end, there are only two outcomes: receiving an error or sending a message unprotected.
+If a TLS connection isn’t available or supported at the receiving end, there are only two outcomes: receiving an error or sending a message unprotected.
 Supporting multiple secure delivery methods offers effective fallback options – ensuring sensitive information is always able to be sent and is never sent unprotected.

 While a one-time-password encryption method is secure, the password itself is only as secure as how it is sent.
 In other words, if both the one-time-password and the encrypted message are sent to the same mailbox, there’s a lot of trust being put into the security of a recipient’s device or email inbox.
 A natural solution to this issue is access to more authentication options including: Full OAuth Access, Self-Registration, Shared Secret Passphrase, SSO, System Generated Verification Codes and Multi-Factor Authentication (MFA).

 - Request your FREE personalized demo.
 Let us show you how you can get more of email encryption – to help you apply secure digital communication to different business cases.

 - Visit our FREE library of self-serve demonstration videos to see how Echoworx helps organizations address a variety of common business cases.